Jørgen Wichfeld: Biography

 Wichmand took over Engestofte after his mother's death in 1760.
-He expanded his holdings by acquiring Ulriksdal in 1766 and also bought Nordfeld on Møn at auction in 1774 but sold it again in 1787.
-He obtained a royal license to open a starch and cosmetic powder factory at Engestofte in 1770.
+He expanded his holdings by acquiring Ulriksdal (Lolland) in 1766.
+In 1770, he obtained a royal license to open a starch and cosmetic powder factory at Engestofte.
+He bought Nordfeld on Møn at auction in 1774 but sold it again in 1787.

-Wichmand and his brother Thomas Frederik Wichmand were ennobled by letters patent with the name Wichfeld on 23 July 1777.
+He was a deputy district judge at the landsting in Lolland-Falster from 1769–1787 and was appointed to the etatsråd in 1779.
+Wichmand and his older brother, Thomas Frederik Wichmand, were ennobled by letters patent with the name Wichfeld on 23 July 1777.

-He was a deputy district judge at Lolland-Falsters landsting in 1769–1787 and was appointed to etatsråd in 1779.

 Legacy

+Jørge Wischfeld died on 17 December 1797 at Engestofte.
+He was buried at the Engestofte Kirke, which he had funded the expansion of in 1786.
 Wichfeld never married and had no children.
-On 8 November 1799, he left his two estates to his nephew Henning Wichfeld with an obligation to turn them into a stamhus (family foundation).
+He left his two estates to his nephew, Henning Wichfeld, with an obligation to turn them into a stamhus (family foundation).
+Henning did so on 8 November 1799.